-Two I2C serial interfaces, Two SPI serial interfaces Two 32-bit timers, Watchdog Timer, PWM unit, Real Time Clock with optional battery backup, Brown out detect circuit General purpose I/O pins.
-CPU clock up to 60 MHz, On-chip crystal oscillator and On-chip PLL.
+Two I2C serial interfaces, Two SPI serial interfaces, Two 32-bit timers, Watchdog Timer, a PWM unit, Real-Time Clock with optional battery backup, Brown-out detect circuit General purpose I/O pins.
+CPU clock up to 60 MHz, On-chip crystal oscillator, and On-chip PLL.

-Looks like it can be powerful thing in good hands.
+It looks like it can be a powerful thing in good hands.

-Here you can see how I created adequate 3D model of my ARM mini with Eagle3D.
-You can download Eagle3D from http://www.matwei.de.
-With it you can create very realistic looking PCB layouts or even animation.
+Here you can see how I created an adequate 3D model of my ARM mini with Eagle3D.
+You can download Eagle3D from https://www.matwei.de.
+With it, you can create very realistic looking PCB layouts or even animation.

-I have also created eagle library element to use ARMmini for future development boards.
+I have also created an eagle library element to use ARMmini for future development boards.

 I used this ARMmini board for LPC2148 development board manufacturing.